rundeck/docs/docs/manual/healthcheckplugins/datadog.md

 :::
 ## Overview

-The DataDog Health Check plugin allow Rundeck to check status of DataDog hosts.
-The plugin checks if the host is up according to DataDog and returns "healthy/unhealthy".
+The DataDog Health Check plugin allow Rundeck to check status of DataDog hosts to determine if they are healthy.
+The plugin checks if the host is up according to the DataDog system and returns "healthy/unhealthy".
+Optionally, the plugin can check the status of the DataDog Agent process.

+## Preparation

+Gather the API Key and APP Key from your DataDog portal.
+[Click here for more information from DataDog documentation](https://docs.datadoghq.com/account_management/api-app-keys/).

 ## Configuration